arduino-libraries/ArduinoBLE/docs/api.md

 ### `scanForName()`

-Start scanning for BLE devices that are advertising with a particular (local) name.
+Start scanning for Bluetooth® Low Energy devices that are advertising with a particular (local) name.

 #### Syntax